WOLFS Review: Clooney and Pitt Renew Their Onscreen Bromance in Breezy, Disposable Action-Comedy

 When we first meet Clooney’s stubbornly unnamed character (Cleaner 1 for this review), he’s been called to clean up an unexpected mess.
 A high-profile, “hard on crime” district attorney, Margaret (Amy Ryan), finds herself with a presumably dead, college-age, friend-with-benefits, Kid (Austin Abrams), at a swanky, $10K/night, uptown hotel, blood on her clothes, and a potentially career-ending scandal if the Kid’s body — and everything associated with the Kid — doesn’t disappear before the night turns into morning and the morning into the next day.

-As a professional in a Tarantino-inspired world, Cleaner 1 knows exactly what to do and what to bring, including a fresh change of clothes for Margaret, plastic garbage bags, and duct tape.
-He doesn’t, however, count on another fixer, Cleaner 2 (Pitt), appearing moments later at the hotel room door, letting himself in, and announcing his arrival to Margaret as the solution to her problems.
+As a professional fixer in a Tarantino-inspired world, Cleaner 1 knows exactly what to do, when to do it, and almost as importantly what to bring, including a fresh change of clothes for Margaret, plastic garbage bags, and duct tape, to the meet-and-greet.
+He doesn’t, however, count on the sudden appearance of another unnamed fixer, Cleaner 2 (Pitt), vigorously knocking on the hotel room door, letting himself in when no one responds right away, and announcing his arrival to a slightly stunned Margaret as the solution to her corpse problem.

-Sent by the hotel’s justifiably paranoid management, Cleaner 2 does everything Cleaner 1 does, right down the tools of the fixer trade he brings, the dark, inconspicuous clothes he wears, and the I-work-alone, lone-wolf attitude (hence the title) presumably typical of those in their criminal underworld-adjacent profession.
+Sent by the hotel’s justifiably paranoid management, Cleaner 2 does everything Cleaner 1 does, right down to the tools of the fixer trade he brings with him, the dark, inconspicuous clothes he wears, and the I-work-alone, lone-wolf attitude (hence the title) presumably typical of those in their criminal underworld-adjacent profession.

 Watts predictably mines the friction between the two cleaners for not infrequent, though decidedly modest laughs, depending first (and last) on Clooney and Pitt’s easygoing charms, increasingly frustrated line deliveries, and their respective comic timing.
-It’s an initial, but by no means last, reminder that time might not be on their side (they’re both noticeably grayer and slower physically and mentally), but their movie-star charisma, individually and collectively, remains worth the price of admission or a streaming rental.
+It’s an initial, but by no means last, reminder that time might not be on their side (they’re both noticeably grayer and slower physically and mentally).
+Their movie-star charisma (individually and collectively), however, remains worth the price of admission or a streaming rental.

 As a long-forgotten, nighttime TV ad would blare, “Wait, there’s more.”
-There’s always more.
+There’s always more, at least until the end credits roll.
 The “more” in this case involves the Kid, injured badly in a fall, but far from dead, June (Poorna Jagannathan), a not-quite off-the-grid doctor with fixers as her clientele, and a backpack (the Kid’s) crammed with illicit drugs valued somewhere near a quarter of a million dollars.

-The set pieces that follow the Kid’s emergence from his near-catatonic state, including one inside a crowded wedding reception hall/disco and a later action sequence that unfolds outside a chilly, snow-covered warehouse, fall noticeably short of the imagination, inventiveness, or novelty that characterized Watts’ work on the Spider-Man trilogy or even his feature-length debut, Cop Car, likely a result of a mid-level budget (Clooney, Pitt, and Watts’ much-discussed salaries aside) and the subsequent semi-rushed production schedule.
+The obligatory set pieces that follow the Kid’s transition from prop to character, including one inside a crowded wedding reception hall/disco and a later action sequence that unfolds outside a chilly, snow-covered warehouse, fall noticeably short of the imagination, inventiveness, or novelty that characterized Watts’ work on the Spider-Man trilogy or even his indie feature-length debut, Cop Car, likely a result of a mid-level budget (Clooney, Pitt, and Watts’ much-discussed salaries aside) and the subsequent semi-rushed production schedule.
 Only a mid-film set piece involving the Kid’s ill-fated escape attempt passes the memorable test, but it also raises expectations the rest of Wolfs fails to meet.

 Wolfs is now streaming exclusively on AppleTV+.